 The text of the manuscript or protocol should be about 2500 - 3500 words in length and must not exceed 6000 words.
 The thesis must be the result of work done after matriculation in the department, but may also draw on earlier efforts.
 The paper may have several authors, but the student must legitimately be the first author.
+If a research protocol is submitted for the thesis requirement, the student need not be principal investigator, but must have a major role in preparing at least one section of the proposal.
 Students must present an acceptable plan for preparing the thesis to the academic advisor no later than the end of your fifth academic quarter of study.
 The Chair of the Department must also accept the plan.
 The thesis must be submitted by the beginning of the quarter preceding graduation, and it must be accepted by the advisor, or by another Harvard faculty member whom the student and the advisor agree to designate as reader.

 A good starting point for the thesis may be a term paper.
-Careful revision according to the original instructor's suggestions, and expansion in consultation with that instructor or the advisor can lead to the finished product.
+Careful revision according to the original instructor's comments, and expansion in consultation with that instructor or the advisor can lead to the finished product.
 There are no standard format requirements for the thesis.

 Students may wish to dedicate a tutorial (EPI300) to this effort, but are not required to do so.
+For part-time SM candidates the timeline applies to the $3^{rd}$ and $4^{th}$ years of study